harrythegemini/GU-ANLY-580-FALL-2021/exams/course-policy.md

 <br>

-5. All of my submissions will be made by pushing code/exams/assignments to my own fork for the course repository.
+5. All of my submissions will be made by pushing code/exams/assignments to my own fork of the course repository.